Footwear fitting at Mountainfeet

 Unsupportive and ill fitting footwear can easily cause extra fatigue or injury and often result in inflammation or blisters that ruin a good days sport.
 Luckily, most folk don't begrudge spending both time and money on their feet and the results can be almost life changing, particularly for those who have been inadvertently wearing badly fitting, unsupportive shoes and boots for years.

-It's highly important to let us know what the footwear will be used for and where you'll be taking it.
+It's highly important to let Si know what the footwear will be used for and where you'll be taking it.
 The majority of walking boots and many of the walking or approach shoes have waterproof membranes which are ideal for most UK conditions but don't suit every use.
 You may be better with something more breathable where the onus rests on you as to how waterproof it can be made by the use of protective and conditioning products.

-We would recommend that most people who spend a lot of time on their feet consider some sort of properly fitted supportive insole in their footwear – don't wait till you've GOT problems, work at PREVENTING them in the first place!
+It's recommended that most people who spend a lot of time on their feet consider some sort of properly fitted supportive insole in their footwear – don't wait till you've GOT problems, work at PREVENTING them in the first place!
 The correct insole can not only prevent certain problems and injury but can reduce fatigue which will help you perform better when walking or running.

 Bear in mind that you may have particularly wide or narrow feet that will suit a certain manufacturers boot but preclude you from wearing another.
-Come in to the shop with a fairly open mind and let us suggest some models that should suit you.
+Come in to the shop with a fairly open mind and let Si suggest some models that should suit you.
 There's such a lot of very good footwear from a diverse range of manufacturers and you shouldn't get hung up over just one!

 The sock worn with a good quality boot is an essential part of the package.
 In the good old days, socks were used as 'padding' to improve the fit of a boot that probably wasn't very anatomically designed.
 Consequently the old 'two pairs of thick socks' advice should really be disregarded as should many of the old wives tales regarding footwear fitting.
-We stock a great range of high spec, specifically designed walking socks in a range of thicknesses.
+Mountainfeet stocks a great range of high spec, specifically designed walking socks in a range of thicknesses.
 Wool is blended with high tech yarns designed to work in conjunction with modern boots to keep feet warm in winter but cool and dry in Summer.
 You may wish to wear a thin liner sock under the walking sock to alleviate blister problem and to help keep your foot dry and fresh.
 In winter, a thermal liner sock will give an extra layer of insulation.

-How can our staff help?
+How can we help?